 How secure is the APS?

-The APS and Master implement strong encryption and are specifically coded for your site so that no third part may easedrop on data being sent or received.
+The APS and Master implement strong encryption and are specifically coded for your site so that no third party may ease drop on data being sent or received.